Lèse-majesté in Thailand: 1957 changes: criminalisation of insult

 [I]t might not be true, and even if it were true, [it] should not be publicized as there is no legislation that allows it.
 And regarding the institution of the monarchy, it should be revered by the people, in an inviolable status, always above any criticism.

 — A Court decision in 1986, ruling that gossip could be lèse-majesté even if it were true.

 On 1 January 1957, the criminal code of 1956 came into force.
 Since then, lèse-majesté forbade insult, in addition to the existing crimes of threats or defamation.
 The change broadly expanded the applicability of the law.
-Lèse-majesté was changed from an offense against the monarchy to an offense against national security, removing the right to express opinions which might be insulting to the monarchy if said within the spirit of the constitution.
+Lèse-majesté was changed from an offence against the monarchy to an offence against national security, removing the right to express opinions which might be insulting to the monarchy if said within the spirit of the constitution.

 Claiming national security, Thai Cold War dictator Sarit Thanarat used lèse-majesté charges to suppress political opponents, leading to some executions.
 He also handed over lèse-majesté cases to courts-martial.

 Court decisions shortly after the change still took context into consideration.
 In December 1957, a case against a politician was dismissed because a political campaign was underway.